ALT-F4-LLC/fem-fd-service/README.md

 7. Set the name for your OAuth 2.0 client
 8. Add http://localhost:8080/auth/google/callback to "Authorized redirect URIs"
 9. Click "Create" and note down the Client ID and Client Secret
+10. Keep note of credentials to use in `.env` file later

 ### Database Setup